WARF UpStart Program for Minority and Women’s Entrepreneurship

 Classes meet Tuesday evenings from 6 to 8:30 p.m. on the University of Wisconsin–Madison campus in the Discovery Building and other nearby locations conveniently served by bus.
-Classes run for 13 weeks with sessions beginning in early February and again in mid-September.
+Classes run for several weeks with sessions beginning in the winter and fall each year.

 ||Ideation Session to Spur New Business Ideas and Meet Everyone|